What are the differences between wages and salaries?

 Pros of salaried pay

-You should consider paying your staff a salary if they are in full-time employment with you.
+Some organisations choose salaried arrangements for full-time roles, depending on internal policy and role requirements.
 This is because salaries give your employees a steady income, so stating a salary or salary band during an interview or in a job description will be attractive to your candidates.
 Your employee’s salary should be stated in a contract when you first hire them, plus any benefits that come with being a full-time employee with you.
 Decide what salary is appropriate for your organisation by comparing it to average salaries on the job market.

 One main difference is that salaried roles often don’t include separate overtime rates, whereas hourly roles typically do.
 How overtime eligibility and time‑tracking work can vary by role, contract, and company policy; make sure your approach is clearly set out in your documentation.
 Over time, this might make overtime complicated to track and therefore compensate.
 This might mean that having your full-time employees on a salary is a cheaper option overall.
 However, you should make sure that you have other incentives such as perks or training in place to keep your staff engaged.
 Show salaried employees that they are valued by offering them flexible working and a strong work-life balance .
 After all, you will save money too if your employee retention rate is high.